 Shari Hudson, is an Organization Consultant and works with people in non-profit organizations, ministries and businesses through one-on-one consultations with individual staff members or through group corporate training.
 Each client’s needs are assessed in order to help them meet their own specific organizing goals.
 Shari has worked with numerous entities including Iowa Volunteer Services for Methodist/Lutheran Hospitals, Child Serve, Valley E-Free Church, American Red Cross, American Equity Life Insurance, Kingsway Christian College, Pioneer Hi-Bred, University of Iowa, Iowa State University Foundation, Seabury and Smith, Principal Financial, as well as many others.
 She also works with people in their homes to help them get and stay organized.

-Shari’s family includes her husband, Roger, two children, three step-children, and six step-grandchildren.
+Shari was married to the love of her life, Roger but widowed when cancer took Roger way too soon.
 In 2001 both Shari and Roger accepted Christ on their first day at Valley Evangelical Free Church.
-They are both involved in choir and have held numerous leadership and teaching roles.
+She is involved in choir and has held numerous leadership and teaching roles, currently working with the leadership of Women’s ministry.

 God’s call on his life did not take David Graanstra to “the ends of the earth” as he had imagined, but instead God called him to stay right where he was born, in northwest Iowa.
 Raised in a Christian home, Dave can testify to God’s faithfulness through the generations.
 He attended church with his parents and grandparents and made a personal commitment to serve God when he was 17.